a

 - … at this moment, you may not be making the best decisions for yourself, so consider bringing along someone you trust to get their feedback as you meet and interview different attorneys.

-3) A case in point is a client I had who, unfortunately, didn’t ask any questions, only to learn his attorney years later didn’t specialize in Federal Criminal defense and had a
+A case in point is a client I had who, unfortunately, didn’t ask any questions, only to learn his attorney years later didn’t specialize in Federal Criminal defense.

-Interviewing Attornies is your opportunity to find someone with a proven track record of,
+- Interviewing Attorneys is your opportunity to find a good match for you.

-5) They should be willing to provide several current or past clients for you to speak with to ease some of your concerns and
+5) They should be willing to provide several current or past clients for you to speak with to ease some of your concerns.

-6) Provide several Sentencing memorandums (it should be about You – not just quoting legal stuff that the Judge already knows, like Booker) for cases like yours for you to read.
+6) Are they willing to provide several Sentencing memorandums (it should be relevant to you – not just quoting legal stuff that the Judge already knows).

 - Feeling comfortable with your chosen attorney is just one more step in the right direction as you develop a successful defense team.

-- If you want to go to trial (just feeling your right is insufficient), I give you FTX Sam Bankman-Fried and Elizabeth Holmes.
-Remember that the DOJ has a 90+% conviction rate.
+- If you want to go to trial (just feeling you’re right is insufficient).

-- A Federal Defender may be as good if not better than private counsel.
+- A Federal Defender may be as good as, if not better than, some private counsel.

 - Show actual loss sustained by a victim as a direct and proximate result of the defendant’s actions,

-- Eliminate joint liability and ensure that defendants are only responsible for financial losses they caused,
+- Eliminate joint liability and ensure that defendants are only responsible for the financial losses they caused,

-- Change the statutory period of liability from 20 years to 10 years and prevent extensions;
+- If possible, request to change the statutory period of liability from 20 years to 10 years and prevent extensions.

 - Exempt any reduction in restitution amount owed from being counted as income for tax purposes.